OSawani/Brain-Boost/README.md

 # Brain Boost - Lifehacks for Optimizing Brain Health
 ![Brain Boost Logo](./assets/images/logo-1.png)
-Recent advancements in neuroscience illuminate the brain's incredible capacity for change, growth, and resilience.
+!Recent advancements in neuroscience illuminate the brain's incredible capacity for change, growth, and resilience.
 Discover how you can tap into these insights and optimize your cognitive prowess.

 ## Code Institute - First Milestone Project: User Centric Frontend Development